What is a stock market index?

 - Create trading strategies from your market insights and follow them.
 Have a list of low-risk ideas.

-Here’s where you can find even more on how to trade indices.
+- Want more info?
+Here’s where you can find even more on how to trade indices and compare the best professional trading account

 How do you trade indices?